google-deepmind/dm-haiku/README.md

 rng = jax.random.PRNGKey(42)

 # `init` runs your function, as such we need an example input.
 Typically you can
-# pass "dummy" inputs (e.g. ones of the same shape/dtype) since initialization
+# pass "dummy" inputs (e.g. ones of the same shape and dtype) since initialization
 # is not usually data dependent.
 images, labels = next(input_dataset)

-# The result of `init` is a tree of all the parameters in your network.
-You can
+# The result of `init` is a nested data structure of all the parameters in your
-# pass this into `apply`.
+# network.
+You can pass this into `apply`.
 params = loss_obj.init(rng, images, labels)
 ```

 The `params` object is designed for you to inspect and manipulate.
 It is a
-mapping of module name to module parameters, where module parameter is a mapping
+mapping of module name to module parameters, where a module parameter is a mapping
 of parameter name to parameter value.
 For example:

 ```